jithmaWijeward1/ICON/README.md

 This repository contains an R-based workflow and example datasets for cell type annotation in single-cell long read RNA-seq data using a hierarchical Random Forest framework that integrates isoform- and gene-based predictions.

 ## Files
-- `scRNA_analysis_functions.R` - Contains all the analysis functions
+- `Functions.R` - Contains all the analysis functions
 - `example.R` - Minimal script for quick start
 - `README.md` - This file